mkalattar/SplitnPay/README.md

 # SplitnPay
-A beautifully designed simple app dark mode enabled for splitting the bill between you and your friends built with programmatic UI.
+A beautifully designed simple dark mode enabled app for splitting the bill between you and your friends built with programmatic UI, Bon Appetit!

 ## Dark mode